i5okie/i5okie.github.io/_posts/2015-2-25-RailsLearningPath.md

 In my family of four, I am the sole bacon provider.
 I can't take time off work to persue another career.

 I was introduced to the world of Rails sometime in 2008-2009.
-I've followed the tryruby.org
+I've followed the tryruby.org, made the usual micro-blogging site replica... but I didn't really have a desire to really commit to it at the time.
+I had a job at a laptop store, then went to school for a few years for more SysAdmin, networking, and that sort of stuff.

+Recently (late 2014), I've been involved in designing a web application.
+Of course I've recommended to go with Rails.
+Not having enough experience with rails though, I've contacted a proper rails shop.
+I've actually enjoed desiging the app, and discussing it with the developers.
+That inspired me to really dive into Rails this time.